 The first section we visit is the quilting area.

-The workroom can make so many variations of quilting patterns and has different machines to handle the different styles.
+The workroom can make many variations of quilting patterns and has different machines to handle different styles.
 The most popular patterns are Clouds, Shells, Squares, and Channels.
-I can see this going in either design style direction, traditional look or contemporary.
+As far as design style, I can see this going in either direction, traditional or contemporary.
 Not only do they quilt fabric but wallpaper as well!
-Imagine that – a quilted wallpaper!
+Imagine that – quilted wallpaper!

-As we walk around the workroom and are headed to the drapery section, I ask Cindy Clevinger, the plant manager, do they see any changes in window fashion trends just by the orders they received.
+I asked Cindy Clevinger, the plant manager, if they see any changes in window fashion trends just by the orders they receive.
 She says that there is always less of something.
-The workroom sees more panels orders now and less top treatments, and it will change some time down the road.
+Currently the workroom sees more orders of curtain panels rather than top treatments.
 The bestselling styles are French and Euro pleats.

 And it is true.
-I am seeing all different colors around, it is not all gray and linen as one might expect these days.
-I also see a great variety of patterns: French Country, geometric, floral, stripes, abstract, lattice, and so many others.
-Which confirms one basic philosophy: one has to design for oneself, for who you are.
+I am seeing all different colors, it is not all gray and linen as one might expect these days.
+I also notice a great variety of patterns: French Country, geometric, floral, stripes, abstract, lattice, and so many others.
+Which confirms one basic philosophy: you have to design for yourself, for who you are.

 I noticed some empty worktables as it is a slow season after the Holiday rush in December.
-I ask Cindy how may orders does the workroom have on an average day?
-She says that in one week they make about 1000 bed skirts, 300-400 draperies panels, several hundred pillows, 30-40 board mounted treatments, among other things.
+I ask Cindy how may orders the workroom has on an average day.
+She says that in one week they make about 1000 bed skirts, 300-400 curtain panels, several hundred pillows, 30-40 board mounted treatments, and other things.
 I am impressed with the volume this workroom can handle.

-– So, the question I want to ask you, store bought curtains vs custom made?
+So I say, “The question I want to ask you…store-bought curtains vs custom made?

-– Well, there are some out there that are well made and there are some that will not last as long.
-You will have a limited number of styles, and in case of rod pocket style, the pocket will be limited to the diameter of the hardware the store sells.
-This will limit the fabric choices.
-The sides of the panels most of the time will have single stich hem (- the stich you will see on the face of the drapery panel, – LK Design) and custom hems will be blind stitched.
-Quality of the lining will vary.
+“Well”, she says, “There are some out there that are well made and there are some that will not last as long.
+You will have a limited number of styles, and in the case of rod pocket style, the pocket will be limited to the diameter of the hardware the store sells.
+This limits fabric choices.

 She is right.
-I also tell my clients that drapes should be specified to particular windows and room size.
-Proportions should be balanced and design elements should be chosen to enhance overall look and serve specific function: decorative, room darkening, heat control, etc.
+I also tell my clients that curtains should be fitted to their unique windows and room size.
+Proportions should be balanced and design elements should be chosen to enhance the overall look and serve a specific function: decorative, room darkening, heat control, etc.

-I have also learned that to transform the fabric to a custom drapery takes nine hands.
-Yes, if I bring you a pair of drapery panels, you know there were nine people who worked on it!
+I have also learned that it takes nine pairs of hands to transform the fabric into a custom drapery.
+Yes, if I bring you a pair of curtain panels, you can be sure nine people worked on it!